 More than 80 per cent of our clothes are produced in Europe.

-(These are the numbers for our Spring/Summer 2019 and Autumn/Winter 2019 collections)
+(These are the numbers for our Autumn/Winter 2020 collection)

 Italian denim experts have been making our jeans by hand since 1978 – the country is home to the best weaving mills, manufacturers and laundries.